collective/collective.developermanual/source/index.rst

 --------------------

 These manuals apply to the current best practices of Plone development.
-They are in their own separate section due to length and narrative explanation.
+They are in their own separate section due to the length of narrative explanation and having the documentation source code hosted in an external package.

 .. toctree::
     :maxdepth: 1

     reference_manuals/external/plone.api/index
+    reference_manuals/external/Products.TinyMCE/index

+See :doc:`cross-documentation linking </reference_manuals/active/writing/crosslinking>` how to get your documentation here.

 Old reference manuals
 -----------------------